fbpx

 If you have an adjustable-rate mortgage (ARM), you may decide to switch to a fixed-rate loan when rates start increasing, by refinancing with a new loan.

-With an ARM, rates fluctuate, so you'll pay more per month when rates go up.
+With an adjustable rate mortgage, rates fluctuate, so you'll pay more per month when rates go up.
 A fixed-rate mortgage will keep the interest rate the same.

 A high credit score means a lower interest rate.
 Some people refinance their house when they have improved their credit score so they can pay less interest.